Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 **MINIMUM REQUIREMENT**
 - What is the minimum result you would like?
-	- Better forms of capital and currency
+	- Proof of concept that systematics can enable the translation of quantity to quality

 **ISSUES IN SOCIETY**
 - What in society supplies the ground for your research?